Texas energy freeze stretches to sixth day, raises Mexico's ire

 “The oil and gas industry is finally getting some power into these fields.
 The Delaware Basin is getting back online and gas is starting to move out of it,” Christi Craddick, Texas railroad commissioner, said on Wednesday night during an emergency meeting.

+Industrial facilities and manufacturing plants are unable to operate without power.
+Auto companies, including Ford Motor Co., have shut some plants because they do not have natural gas power.

-Nonetheless, U.S. West Texas Intermediate (WTI) crude futures were near their highest since Jan.
+U.S. West Texas Intermediate (WTI) crude futures were near their highest since Jan.
 8, 2020.
 Natural gas futures hovered near a three-month peak.
-Next-day prices at Waha hub in the Permian basin in West Texas eased from all-time peak of $209.75 per mmBtu.
+Next-day prices at Waha hub in the Permian basin in West Texas eased from all-time peak of $209.75 per mmBtu to $77 per mmBtu.

 BIG OPERATIONS IN TEXAS